 Partridge Wood (Andira Inermis)

+This is a fine, quality wood.
 The grain is very striking.
-A beautiful timber has contrasting narrow sapwood band which is pale brown to greyish yellow and usually clearly defined from the heartwood.
+A beautiful timber that has contrasting narrow sapwood band.
+This is pale brown to greyish yellow and usually clearly defined from the heartwood.
 The heartwood colour ranges from a dark yellowish-brown to dark reddish-brown.
-Occasional bands of light coloured parenchyma tissue give this wood a distinctive figure, sometimes with lighter stripes, resembling a partridge wing markings, hence the name.
+Occasional bands of light coloured parenchyma tissue give this timber a distinctive figure, sometimes with lighter stripes, resembling a partridge wing markings, hence the name.

 This species is a tough, strong and heavy quality timber.
 It has a medium texture and high resistance to impact and abrasion.
 The finishing qualities are very good.
 Partridge Wood has excellent stability with small movement in service, so it is makes excellent parquet flooring.
 A dense, durable wood, as well as being very attractive.

 In the reclaimed parquet world, it is hard to find but very highly recommended.

 You can order a sample or, when available, you can purchase this species on our Buy page.